dazocc/omnistack10/README.md

 ## 💻 Projeto

-O DevRadar é um projeto que visa conectar desenvolvedores próximos a você que trabalham com as mesmas tecnologias./ DevRadar is a project that aims to connect close developers to you if they use the same technologies.
+O DevRadar é um projeto que visa conectar desenvolvedores próximos a você que trabalham com as mesmas tecnologias.
+DevRadar is a project that aims to connect close developers to you if they use the same technologies.